JvanderSaag/NonHolonomicRRT_PDM/README.md

 ## Future work
 - Expanding RRT further in order to provide more options aswell as optimize it's efficiency.
 - Modifying the vehicles collistion calculation to be more realistic.
 When checking collision during RRT a circle is drawn around the vehicle.
 This is a known limitation that makes it impossible to have cars close by even when no collision is happening.
+- Correcting the known bugs in MPC implementation to improve tracking.